CriticalRange/vulkanmod-extra/README.md

 This Fork of VulkanMod Extra intends to increase function of VulkanMod Extra on Android devices

 Current state:
 - opening video options no longer crashes the game
-- video options do not display -> mod still outputs to console, shows signs of function
+- appears fixed

 # VulkanMod Extra